panacotar/blog/_posts/2024-10-28-place-an-ssh-honeypot.md

 ```

 ## Other honeypots
-- [Cowrie](https://github.com/cowrie/cowrie) - a great alternative.
-Very simple to set up and use.
-They also provide some good documentation.
+- [Cowrie](https://github.com/cowrie/cowrie) - a great alternative that is very simple to set up and use.
+They also provide helpful documentation.
-- [OpenCanary](https://github.com/thinkst/opencanary) - Modular and decentralised honeypot daemon that runs several canary versions of services that alerts when a service is (ab)used.
+- [OpenCanary](https://github.com/thinkst/opencanary) - modular and decentralized honeypot daemon that runs several canary versions of services that alert when a service is (ab)used.
-- [T-Pot](https://github.com/telekom-security/tpotce) - All in one honeypot appliance (can be resource intensive)
+- [T-Pot](https://github.com/telekom-security/tpotce) - all-in-one honeypot appliance (can be resource intensive)
 - [ssh_honeypot](https://github.com/droberson/ssh-honeypot) - a light alternative, it logs the IP address, username, and password